tronprotocol/tips/tip-XXXX.md

 Discussions-To: https://github.com/tronprotocol/tips/issues/810

 Abstract

-This TIP proposes a native, optional, protocol-level account inheritance mechanism for the TRON network.
+This TIP introduces a native, optional, protocol-level inheritance mechanism for all TRON network accounts.
-The mechanism allows users to define a time-based inheritance key that can access account assets after a prolonged period of owner inactivity, without revealing private keys, without smart contracts, without additional gas fees, and without dependency on specific wallets or off-chain services.
+This mechanism allows account owners to define a time-based Inheritance Key for their account, which provides operational access to the account’s assets only if cryptographic inactivity of the Owner Key is detected and after a predefined delay period explicitly set by the owner has elapsed.
+The Inheritance Key operates:
+Without exposing or compromising the Owner Key
+Without relying on smart contracts
+Without additional gas or fee requirements
+Without dependency on any specific wallet or off-chain service and is implemented natively at the protocol level as an intrinsic part of TRON accounts.

-In addition to inheritance, this mechanism can function as a secure access recovery solution in cases such as permanent loss of seed phrases, cognitive illness, coma, or long-term incapacity.
+In addition to inheritance use cases, this mechanism also serves as a secure access recovery path, even for the owner themselves, in situations such as permanent loss of the Seed Phrase, cognitive diseases (e.g., Alzheimer’s), coma, long-term incapacity, or unexpected incidents that prevent access to the primary account key.
 Motivation

-In current blockchain architectures, ownership and access to assets are entirely dependent on possession of private keys.
+In current blockchain architectures, ownership and access to assets are entirely dependent on possession of a private key or Seed Phrase.
-If the owner experiences any of the following situations:
+If any of the following conditions occur:

-Death
+Death of the owner
 Long-term unconsciousness or coma

-Cognitive diseases (e.g., Alzheimer’s)
+Memory-related illnesses such as Alzheimer’s

-Permanent loss or forgetting of the seed phrase or private key

-the associated digital assets become permanently inaccessible.
+Permanent loss, theft, or destruction of the private key or Seed Phrase the associated digital assets become permanently and irreversibly inaccessible.

-Existing solutions suffer from critical drawbacks:
+Existing solutions suffer from significant drawbacks:

-Sharing seed phrases compromises security
+Sharing a Seed Phrase severely weakens security

-Smart-contract-based inheritance introduces exploit and bug risks

-Wallet-based solutions are centralized, non-standard, and non-portable

-There is a strong need for a native, protocol-level solution that:
+Smart contract–based inheritance mechanisms are vulnerable to bugs and exploits Wallet-based solutions are often centralized, non-standard, and unreliable Entrusting recovery phrases even to close relatives carries substantial risk Therefore, the network requires a native protocol-level solution that:

-Preserves full owner security during lifetime

-Prevents irreversible loss of assets
+Fully preserves owner security during their lifetime while guaranteeing asset availability for beneficiaries Prevents irreversible loss of assets

-Avoids legal, technical, or usability complexity

-Requires no smart contracts or trust assumptions

-Specification
+Avoids legal complexity, technical fragility, and poor user experience Does not rely on smart contracts or trust in third parties Specification
 Account Roles

-Each TRON account MAY optionally define an additional key role:
+Every TRON account has an Owner Key that:

-Owner Key

-Primary account authority
+Acts as the primary authority of the account

-Always valid and active
+Is always valid and active
+This TIP introduces an additional key role:
 Inheritance Key
+Can only be enabled, disabled, or replaced by the Owner Key Exists by default for all accounts, but is initially disabled Has an independent Seed Phrase distinct from the Owner Key Structurally functions as a time-based Active Permission The existence of the Inheritance Key at the protocol level is mandatory, while enabling it is entirely optional and requires explicit Owner Key authorization.
+Merely configuring the delay and enabling the Inheritance Key does not grant transaction authority until the inactivity condition is fulfilled.
+Inheritance Key States
+The protocol defines three explicit and auditable states:
+1. Disabled
+No delay configured
+The key is completely inactive at the protocol level
+2. Configured

-Defined and managed exclusively by the Owner Key
+Delay period is defined and signed by the Owner Key Owner inactivity countdown has started

-Inactive by default

-Becomes valid only after a protocol-defined inactivity condition is met

-The Owner Key is never disabled or revoked by inheritance activation.

-Inheritance Delay

-An optional parameter is stored in the native account state:
+The key is not yet authorized to sign transactions
+3. Active
+Owner inactivity condition for the configured delay is satisfied The Inheritance Key is authorized to sign transactions with Active Permission scope Activation of the Inheritance Key never disables or restricts the Owner Key.
+Explicit Responsibility Separation
+Protocol / Network Responsibilities
+Maintain the Inheritance Key state and parameters Enforce activation logic during transaction validation Apply protocol-level permission restrictions
+Record the signer role for each transaction
+Wallet Responsibilities
+Display Inheritance Key status in read-only mode Display configured delay period
+Display remaining time until activation
+Avoid implementing any security logic outside the protocol User (Owner) Responsibilities
+Decide whether to enable or disable inheritance Configure the delay period
+Securely store or distribute the Inheritance Key Seed Phrase to trusted parties Inheritance Delay
+A native account parameter:

 inheritance_delay

-Minimum: 6 months
+Minimum: 1 month
 Maximum: 240 months (20 years)

-This value represents the required duration of owner inactivity before inheritance activation.

 Owner Activity Definition

-A new native account field is introduced:
+A new native field:

 last_owner_activity_timestamp

-This timestamp MUST be updated when a valid on-chain transaction is executed that:
+This value is updated only when:

-Is signed by the Owner Key
+A transaction is signed by the Owner Key

-Results in a verifiable state change
+The transaction causes a verifiable on-chain state change Including (but not limited to):

-Including, but not limited to:

 Asset transfers
 Voting
 Freeze / unfreeze operations

-Staking and unstaking
+Stake / unstake
 Reward withdrawal

-Direct smart contract invocations signed by the Owner Key
+Voting actions requiring owner authorization
+Smart contract interactions

-Receiving assets without Owner Key signature MUST NOT update this timestamp.
+Note: Receiving assets or any activity not signed by the Owner Key does not update this timestamp.
 Inheritance Activation Logic

-During transaction signature validation, the protocol evaluates:
+During transaction validation:

 (current_time - last_owner_activity_timestamp) >= inheritance_delay

-If true, the Inheritance Key is considered valid for transaction authorization.
+If the condition is satisfied, the Inheritance Key is considered valid for authorization.

-Activation of the Inheritance Key DOES NOT disable or invalidate the Owner Key.

 Behavior After Activation

-Once the inheritance condition is met:

-The Inheritance Key MAY sign transactions
+The Owner Key retains full control

-The Owner Key:
+The Owner may at any time:

-Remains fully valid

-MAY reset the inactivity timer
+Disable the Inheritance Key

-MAY modify the inheritance delay
+Reconfigure the delay and re-enable it

-MAY replace or disable the inheritance key

-This design ensures no irreversible or point-of-no-return state is introduced.
+Permanently delete the existing Inheritance Key and replace it with a completely new one
+Note: Activation of the Inheritance Key never creates an irreversible or point-of-no-return state.
 Permission Model Integration

-The Inheritance Key operates as a restricted authority equivalent to an Active permission, with protocol-enforced limitations.

-The Inheritance Key:
+The Inheritance Key is authorized to:

-MAY initiate asset transfers
+Transfer assets

-MAY stake, unstake, and manage resources
+Stake, unstake, and manage resources
+Vote and claim rewards

-MAY interact with smart contracts
+Interact with smart contracts
+Perform swaps

-The Inheritance Key MUST NOT:
+The Inheritance Key is not authorized to:
 Modify Owner permissions

-Change account permission structure
+Change the account permission structure
 Replace or revoke the Owner Key

-Access or recover private keys or seed phrases
+Access or recover any Seed Phrase
 Security Considerations

-The mechanism introduces no shared secrets

-No private key material is exposed

-No smart contracts are involved
+There is no shared material between the Owner Key and the Inheritance Key or their Seed Phrases If an account is accessed via the Inheritance Key, it remains bound to all Owner-defined account settings No smart contracts are involved

-All logic is enforced at the consensus/protocol layer
+All logic is enforced at the consensus / protocol layer Delayed Security Layer

-The Owner Key always retains ultimate control

-This design minimizes attack surface and eliminates common inheritance exploit vectors.
+Even if the Inheritance Key Seed Phrase is compromised:
+No operational access is possible before the Owner inactivity delay expires This protocol-level delay:
+Prevents immediate asset theft
+Gives the Owner sufficient time to react and replace the Inheritance Key This security model is not natively implemented in any existing blockchain.
 Transparency

-Each transaction MAY include a non-sensitive role identifier:
+Each transaction may include a non-sensitive signer role identifier:

 signature_role: owner
 signature_role: inheritance

-This allows public auditability and prevents ambiguity without leaking sensitive data.

 Wallet UX Considerations

-Wallets SHOULD display the following read-only information:
+Wallets should support:
+Enabling, disabling, configuring delay
+Deleting and replacing the Inheritance Key
+And display:

-Inheritance feature status (enabled / disabled)
+Inheritance Key status (Disabled / Configured / Active) Configured delay period

-Configured inheritance delay

-Remaining time until potential activation
+Remaining time until activation

-All inheritance configuration is managed as native account metadata and does not require user interaction with gas fees or smart contracts.

-Special Scenarios
-Long-Term Incapacity

-The protocol relies solely on cryptographic inactivity.
-A minimum delay of six months provides sufficient protection against accidental activation.

-Physical Restriction or Detention

-In most scenarios, sending a minimal transaction remains possible.
-Failure to do so is interpreted as implicit consent.

-Key Loss or Cognitive Decline

-The Inheritance Key provides a secure recovery path without compromising owner security.

-Backwards Compatibility
+Automatic timer reset after each Owner Key activity Backwards Compatibility
 Fully optional
 No behavior changes for existing accounts
 No smart contract dependency

-Compatible with existing TRON permission architecture
+Fully compatible with TRON’s existing permission architecture Conclusion

-Conclusion

-This TIP introduces a simple yet foundational protocol feature that prevents permanent loss of digital assets on TRON.
+This TIP introduces a foundational protocol-level capability that prevents permanent loss of digital assets on the TRON network.
-By combining security, simplicity, and user sovereignty, native account inheritance can become a defining advantage of the TRON network.
+By combining security, predictability, and user sovereignty, native account inheritance can become a strategic and distinguishing advantage for the TRON ecosystem.